DudusB/voxdeveloper-wordpress-plugin-table-import/README.md

 # VoxCrm-Xml-Import

 Unofficial plugin to import data from CRM [VOX Developer](https://voxdeveloper.com/)  to Wordpress website and publish as html table.
 Tested with Wordpress 6.5.3.
-Use tag "[realestate_table]" in html on the website to show the table at selected part of the page.
+Use short code "[realestate_table]" in html on the website to show the table at selected part of the page.
 Plugin supports:

 - import of table from one url